 This is especially pertinent for mobile users, whose privacy may suffer when switching between wifi and mobile data.

-Technically, VPN One Click is safe from data retention laws as it is registered in the United Arab Emirates, which is outside the 5/9/14 Eyes alliance and is not known to have ever collaborated with those nations.
+Technically, it is safe from data retention laws as it is registered in the United Arab Emirates, which is outside the 5/9/14 Eyes alliance and is not known to have ever collaborated with those nations.

 What’s worrying about this information, though, is that all telecommunication companies in the UAE are state-owned, which opens up a myriad of possibilities.